 - Bankimal monkeys throw their poop just like in real life.

 - Schlock Mercenary has a character who was illegally genetically modified so that his bodily fluids and excretions were explosives.
 He is given privacy by the narrator in order to "Plant a Shaped Charge".

 Major: It's as if the madman who modified him wanted to create not only an extremely dangerous mole agent, but also a perfect pun on the phrase "Secreted Weapons".

 - In Flaky Pastry, the gang gets to fight an elemental Extrementor.
 "How can something made of feces move so fast?"
 "Diarrhea?"

 - Yellow Dwagons bombard enemies with "acidic battlecrap."
 They're not kidding about the "acidic" part, either.

 - Also, Dirtamancers can create "crap golems," made from... go on, guess.

 Sizemore: Well.
 You know.
 When life gives you crap, make Crap Golems, right?

 Bogroll: If only I could, sir.
 Believe I'd have a legion.

 - In one webcomic (does anyone remember the title?) the main character ridicules the newest Pokémon edition for giving the protagonist a flaming monkey as a starting "fire" choice... and gets bombarded with flaming turds by the insulted mon.

-- Mentioned repeatedly (but thankfully never shown) by the chimps Mason and Phil on Madagascar and The Penguins of Madagascar.
+- Mentioned repeatedly (but thankfully never shown) by the chimps Mason and Phil the Madagascar franchise.

-- In South Park, while Butters is asleep, Cartman gives him a "Dirty Sanchez."
+- While Butters is asleep, Cartman gives him a "Dirty Sanchez."

 - Cartman also farts on the Son of Satan, whom the others shun by saying "you smell like a fart."